2mol/elm-quickstart/README.md

 This is tailored to my preferences, like using a simple `Makefile` to collect the various build/deploy/live-reload commands I need.
 I am open to changing things to make it more useful for other people.

+I just found out about [GitHub templates](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates), which is a nice fit for this sort of setup.
+Just use the green button above.

 ## Dependencies

 There are some basic dependencies that help my development workflow a lot: